Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-But others could expose the object in an evil way like this.
+But, it also allows others to expose the object in an evil way like an example below:

 ```qml
 // EvilPanel.qml